PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

          bool finaled = false
     }

-    # `defaultPrim` names a root-level prim on this STAGE for the composition engine to
+    # `defaultPrim` names a prim on this STAGE for the composition engine to target
-    # target when no target is provided in a reference or payload arc to this layer.
+    # when no target is provided in a reference or payload arc to this layer.
     defaultPrim = "MyModel"

     # 'metersPerUnit' provides information for clients about how the linear units of